marginofaaron/marginofaaron/README.md

 - 👋 Hi, I’m @marginofaaron
 - 👀 I’m interested in data science and visualization
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning R and SQL
 - 📫 How to reach me: aaroneolson@protonmail.com

 <!---